samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Locked Door

-Characters who don’t have the key to a locked door can try to pick the lock using [Thieves’ Tools](/equipment/495-thieves-tools).
+Characters who don't have the key to a locked door can try to pick the lock using [Thieves' Tools](/equipment/495-thieves-tools).
 The Lock Complexity table tells you how long it takes to try to pick a lock based on its complexity.
-At the end of that time, the character picks the lock by making a successful Dexterity ([Sleight of Hand](/sources/dnd/free-rules/playing-the-game#Skills)) check using Thieves’ Tools.
-The DC is determined by the lock’s quality, as shown in the Lock Quality table.
+At the end of that time, the character picks the lock by making a successful Dexterity ([Sleight of Hand](/sources/dnd/free-rules/playing-the-game#Skills)) check using Thieves' Tools.
+The DC is determined by the lock's quality, as shown in the Lock Quality table.

 ##### Lock Complexity